Irish Whiskey Day

 If you are running a large event, it can be a nice idea to welcome your guests with an Irish Whiskey Cocktail and finish the event with either an Irish Coffee or a Hot Irish Whiskey served with Irish Chocolates.

 And finally, #IrishWhiskeyDay is all about quality rather than quantity.
-Keep your tasting samples to about 15 or 20 ml per whiskey and drink respsonsibly.
+Keep your tasting samples to about 15 or 20 ml per whiskey and please drink responsibly.

 Happy Irish Whiskey Day!